Timber Pines 68 Good

 What's it like Living in Timber Pines?

-Using data and statistics Timber Pines has received a livability score of 66/100.
-This score is ranked in the 66th percentile when compared to all other cities.
-If we dig a little deeper into each category within the livability score, we see that Timber Pines has higher than average scores for the following: crime (B-), cost of living (A+) and housing (A+).
-There are some categories that Timber Pines ranks poorly for, including: amenities (F).
-It might be worth taking a closer look to determine why.
+Using data and statistics Timber Pines has received a livability score of 67/100.
+This score is ranked in the 67th percentile when compared to all other cities.
+There are nine total categories that generate the livability score.
+Timber Pines ranks well for crime (B+), cost of living (A+) and housing (A+) There are some categories that Timber Pines scores poorly for, including: amenities (F).
+It might be worth taking a closer look to find out why.

 Best Places to Live in and Around Timber Pines